Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Preliminary facts

 HNN extensions can be considered similarly, this proves the lemma. \end{proof}

-\begin{cor} Given a primary abelian splitting of a toral relatively hyperbolic group $G$ and its finitely generated subgroup $H$, there is an algorithm to decide if $H$ is elliptic in this splitting and if it is not, to produce an element from $H$ which is hyperbolic. \end{cor}
+By induction we can prove the following. \begin{cor} Given a primary abelian splitting of a freely indecomposable toral relatively hyperbolic group $G$ and its finitely generated subgroup $H$, there is an algorithm to decide if $H$ is elliptic in this splitting and if it is not, to produce an element from $H$ which is hyperbolic. \end{cor}

+We can now finish the proof of the proposition.
+Suppose $G$ is a non-trivial free product, and $H$ is not elliptic with respect to the free (Grushko) decomposition of $G$, $G=G_1*\ldots *G_t*F_r$.
+We can construct a hyperbolic cyclically reduced element $h\in H$.
+We construct a relative free decomposition adding the maximal cyclic subgroup containing $h$ to the set of peripheral subgroups $G=\bar G_1*\ldots *\bar G_k*F_s$.
+The number of terms in the free decomposition decreases.
+Indeed, let $T$ be a Bass-Serre tree corresponding to the second decomposition.
+Then every $G_i$ is conjugate into some $\bar G_j$ (otherwise $G_i$ would be freely decomposable).
+Moreover, if the normal form of $h$ contains syllables from $G_i$ and $G_k$, then $G_i$ and $G_k$ must be conjugate into the same subgroup $\bar G_j$.
+Therefore $k<t$.

+We can repeat checking if $H$ is elliptic in the obtained free decomposition until we obtain a free decomposition of $G$ such that $H$ is elliptic.

+Now we can consider a freely indecomposable factor containing $H$.
+For simplicity we will assume that $G$ is freely indecomposable.
+Let $D$ be a JSJ decomposition of $G$.
+If $H$ is not elliptic with respect to an elementary splitting corresponding to some edge connecting a rigid subgroup and a QH vertex group $Q$ (with the corresponding surface $S_Q$) of $D$, then we can construct a hyperbolic element $h\in H$.

+We need to recall the following definition.
+A pair $(g, |\chi |)$ of genus and absolute value of the Euler characteristic of the surface corresponding to a QH subgroup $Q$ is called the {\em size} of $Q$ (and is denoted $size(Q)$).
+A tuple of sizes of the MQH subgroups of the decomposition $D$ of a freely indecomposable group in decreasing order (defined in Section 2.3, \cite{KMel}), is called the {em regular size} of this decomposition.
+We compare sizes left lexicographically.